PepsiCo Foundation

 SPECIFIC TO PEPSICO FOUNDATION:

 Lived Experience Leadership: C.D.
-Glin has specifically stated the Foundation believes “lasting impact is led by those with lived experiences in local communities” and seeks leaders “proximate to the issues their organizations are striving to address.”
+Glin has specifically stated the Foundation believes “lasting impact is led by those with lived experiences in local communities” and seeks leaders “proximate to the issues their organisations are striving to address.”

 Decision Timeline